 Why choose this course

-Our full-time MBA and executive (part-time) MBA courses are a transformational learning experience.
-We’ll do more than change your career prospects: we want to change the way you think.
-We achieve this through the interplay of theory and practice, supporting your learning with up-to-date management theory and engagement with industry practitioners.
+Our full-time MBA and executive (part-time) MBA courses offer a transformational learning experience.
+The Surrey MBA will do more than enhance your career prospects; it will change the way you think.
+This is achieved through the interplay of theory and practice, with learning supported by up-to-date management theory and engagement with industry practitioners.

 To reflect best practice in the business world, our course is integrative and inter-disciplinary.
 Our modules are connected in meaningful ways, allowing you to cross-pollinate content from across the wider MBA experience.
 With a digital, agile and entrepreneurial approach, you’ll leave prepared to lead the way in a rapidly changing business world.

 We are ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2020.

 We believe that truly successful careers are fuelled by visionary leadership, a profound sense of responsibility, and the ability to create and develop innovative and sustainable opportunities.
 These principles are fundamental to the Surrey MBA experience, which provides a careful balance between theory and practice, in preparation for the realities of the modern business landscape.